ScottGreenhalgh/week09-social-network/README.md

 ```

 Turns out I knew a lot less about SQL than I thought I did going into this project, but it has been a good learning experience to see what to do when issues like this do come up.

+### Likes/Dislikes

+From here a had a look at likes/dislikes logic.
+Previously I handled this in a client component, but similarly to the rest of this project, I'm going to attempt to handle almost everything on the server.